-- 2.1 Any additions, omissions or alterations to the equipment supplied. - 2.2 The use of any equipment for a purpose other than that intended or specifically permitted. - 2.3 The replacement of any equipment without the sanction of the race committee. - 2.4 Sailing the boat in a manner that it is reasonable to predict that significant further damage would result. - 2.5 Moving equipment from its normal stowage position except when being used. - 2.6 Boarding a boat without prior permission. - 2.7 Taking a boat from its berth or mooring without having paid the required damage deposit or having permission from the race committee, or, on race days, while 'AP' is displayed ashore. - 2.8 Hauling out a boat or cleaning surfaces below the waterline. - 2.9 Marking directly on the hull or deck with permanent ink or using any tape that leaves a residue such as black electrical tape or duct tape. - 2.10 Adjusting or altering the tension of standing rigging, excluding the backstay. - 2.11 [UMP] Using the spinnaker pole to wing out the foresail. - 2.12 Attaching lines to the fabric of spinnakers. - 2.13 Perforating sails, even to attach tell tales. - 2.14 Radio transmission (including mobile telephones), except to report damage or in response to a request from the race committee.
+- 2.1 Any additions, omissions or alterations to the equipment supplied. - 2.2 The use of any equipment for a purpose other than that intended or specifically permitted. - 2.3 The replacement of any equipment without the sanction of the race committee. - 2.4 Sailing the boat in a manner that it is reasonable to predict that significant further damage would result. - 2.5 Moving equipment from its normal stowage position except when being used. - 2.6 Boarding a boat without prior permission. - 2.7 Taking a boat from its berth or mooring without having paid the required damage deposit or having permission from the race committee, or, on race days, while 'AP' is displayed ashore. - 2.8 Hauling out a boat or laying a boat on its side using any means including the rigging. - 2.9 Marking directly on the hull or deck with permanent ink or using any tape that leaves a residue such as black electrical tape or duct tape. - 2.10 Adjusting or altering the tension of standing rigging, excluding the backstay. - 2.11 [UMP] Using the spinnaker pole to wing out the foresail. - 2.12 Attaching lines to the fabric of spinnakers. - 2.13 Perforating sails, even to attach tell tales. - 2.14 Radio transmission (including mobile telephones), except to report damage or in response to a request from the race committee. - 2.15 The use of electronic equipment, unless permitted by SI C3.1.

-- 2.15 The use of electronic equipment, unless permitted by SI C3.1. - 2.16 [UMP] After the starting signal and while sailing close hauled for more than a few seconds, the main boom position shall be controlled only by using the mainsheet as it exits the mainsheet ratchet block, the traveller, and the vang. - 2.17 [UMP] The use of the shrouds (including any inner shrouds) above the lower bottle screw (turnbuckle) to facilitate tacking or gybing, or to aid the projection of a crew member outboard, is prohibited. - 2.18 [UMP] Hiking off sheets other than working sheets.
-Halyards and control lines are not working sheets. - 2.19 [UMP] Having either foot outboard of the toe rail. - 3.
-PERMITTED ITEMS and ACTIONS the following are permitted: - 3.1 Taking on board the following equipment: - (a) basic hand tools - (b) adhesive tape (other than black electrical or duct tape) - (c) line (elastic or otherwise of 4 mm diameter or less) - (d) marking pens - (e) tell-tale material - (f) handheld compasses, watches, timers and small personal video devises such as GoPro - (g) shackles and clevis pins - (h) Velcro tape - (i) spare flags - 3.2 Using the items in 3.1 to: - (a) prevent fouling of lines, sails and sheets - (b) attach tell tales - (c) prevent sails being damaged or falling overboard - (d) mark control settings - (e) make minor repairs and permitted adjustments - (f) make signals as per Appendix C6
+- 2.16 [UMP] After the starting signal and while sailing close hauled for more than a few seconds, the main boom position shall be controlled only by using the mainsheet as it exits the mainsheet ratchet block, the traveler, and the vang. - 2.17 [UMP] The use of the shrouds (including any inner shrouds) above the lower bottle screw (turnbuckle) to facilitate tacking or gybing, or to aid the projection of a crew member outboard, is prohibited. - 2.18 [UMP] Hiking off sheets other than working sheets.
+Halyards and control lines are not working sheets. - 2.19 Intentionally left blank. - 2.20 [UMP] The access hatch shall remain in the closed, not vent, position while away from the dock except when actively retrieving or storing personal gear or stores.
+The hatch shall remain closed while racing.
+The mid cockpit inspection port shall remain closed while away from the dock. - 2.21 Omitting any headsail car or turning block before sheeting onto a cam cleat. - 2.22 The boats may not be side-tied to any other boat for docking purposes. - 2.23 Boats sailed to or from the racecourse meaning to the regatta race area and returning to the yacht club at the end of racing for each day are not allowed to sail with the spinnaker. - 3.
+PERMITTED ITEMS and ACTIONS the following are permitted: - 3.1 Taking on board the following equipment: - (a) basic hand tools - (b) vinyl tape (other than black electrical or duct tape) - (c) line (elastic or otherwise of 4 mm diameter or less) - (d) marking pens - (e) tell-tale material - (f) handheld compasses, watches, timers and small personal video devices such as GoPro - (g) shackles and clevis pins - (h) Velcro tape - (i) spare flags - 3.2 Using the items in 3.1 to: - (a) prevent fouling of lines, sails and sheets - (b) attach tell tales - (c) prevent sails being damaged or falling overboard - (d) mark control settings - (e) make minor repairs and permitted adjustments - (f) make signals as per Appendix C6